-The annual Trust, Risk, Information and the Law Conference (TRILCon)
+The Trust, Risk, Information and the Law Conference (TRILCon)

-The CIR organises the annual high-profile Trust, Risk, Information and the Law Conference (TRILCon), which has featured such high-profile keynote speakers as John McNamara, Senior Inventor and Innovation Centre Technologist Lead at IBM, Renate Samson, Chief Executive of Big Brother Watch, and Professor Sir David Omand GCB, former Director of GCHQ.
+Until 2019, the CIR organised the annual high-profile Trust, Risk, Information and the Law Conference (TRILCon), which has featured such high-profile keynote speakers as John McNamara, Senior Inventor and Innovation Centre Technologist Lead at IBM, Renate Samson, Chief Executive of Big Brother Watch, and Professor Sir David Omand GCB, former Director of GCHQ.

 TRILCon 2018 was held on Wednesday 25 April.
 The overall theme was: 'Public Law, Politics and the Constitution: a new battleground between the law and technology?'

 We welcomed keynote speakers Michael Barton, Chief Constable of Durham Constabulary, and Jamie Bartlett, Director of the Centre for the Analysis of Social Media for Demos in conjunction with the University of Sussex and author of several books, including Radicals and The Dark Net.

 - Kieron O'Hara (Visiting Professor)